szczyglis-dev/py-gpt/README.md

 This plugin automatically adds the current date and time to each system prompt you send.
 You have the option to include just the date, just the time, or both.

-When enabled, it quietly enhances each system prompt with current time information before sending it to GPT.
+When enabled, it quietly enhances each system prompt with current time information before sending it to model.

 **Options**